ziyoung/better-wilcom-docs/wilcom-docs/Applied/bling/Add_bling_borders.md

 ## To add a border or changing border properties...

-1Select the bling-fill object and tick the Border checkbox.
+1. Select the bling-fill object and tick the Border checkbox.

 ![BlingFillBorder2.png](assets/BlingFillBorder2.png)

-2Use pattern settings to create simple or variegated bling borders.
+2. Use pattern settings to create simple or variegated bling borders.

-3Select the bling margin as required.
+3. Select the bling margin as required.

 A border margin is created by adding an ‘offset’ to each individual bling item in the border.
 Smaller border margins result in a larger number of rhinestones in the fill as shown.